 Causes Of Tapeworms In Dogs

 The initial cause of tapeworm infestation in dogs is ingestion of tapeworm eggs.
-These are often present in adult fleas, which dogs may swallow if they are grooming themselves or chewing at flea bites.
+Adult fleas often carry them, which dogs may swallow if they groom themselves or chew at flea bites.
 They may even ingest fleas if they are trying to groom another pet or animal that has fleas.

 Treatments For Tapeworms in Dogs